-Although, we always told them the Tooth Fairy likes to leave an extra-large gift for one special tooth.
-The kids always got excited the night before, wondering if that tooth was the special tooth.
-(It was usually $5 and often left it on nights when the tooth pulling was harder than usual.)
+Although, we always told them the T. F. likes to leave an extra-large gift for one special tooth.
+The girls always got excited when they lost a tooth, wondering if that baby tooth was the special one.
+(It was usually $5 and often left on nights when the tooth-pulling was harder than usual.)

-Some parents choose not to leave money but choose to leave candy or small gifts.
+Some parents choose not to leave money as a tooth tradition but candy or small gifts like these really cool commemorative coins.
 We never seemed to have either lying around and money seemed easier to get our hands on, so we stuck with money.
 But you do you.

 Does the Tooth Fairy leave a note?

 As I mentioned earlier, my daughter left a note one night and of course, the Tooth Fairy isn’t rude, so she left a note in return.
-But that was the only time.
-Because the Tooth Fairy wasn’t creative in my kid’s younger days.
+But that was the only time it happened.
+Only because said child learned the T.F’s identity later that year and before that, well, the T. F. just wasn’t creative any other time.

 Had she been more creative, or just thoughtful, she probably would have.
 Because Santa always left a note.
 Not sure why the Tooth Fairy never caught on.
 It’s a complete mystery.

-But if your kid’s would love to receive a note like my kid’s would have, then don’t forget to get your free printable version above, they really are SO cute!
+But if your kids would love to receive a tiny note like my kids would have, then the Tooth Fairy printable above is perfect!

 What do you write in a Tooth Fairy note?